mutisyag/ozone/doc/workflow.md

 ### Actions by role

-Reporters can only view the submission, but are allowed to create a new one in case revisioning the data is necessary.
+Reporters can view the submission, _recall_ it or may create a new one in case revisioning the data is necessary.

 The secretariat can invalidate a valid submission.